Princerey/Pokemon/README.md

 ⚡️ Modern UI Design + Reveal Animations\
 ⚡️ Poly-wrap components\
 ⚡️ Variety of Fun-pokemon-games\
-⚡️ Data of all Pokemons\
+⚡️ Pokedex having data of all Pokemons\
 ⚡️ Designed with HTML5, CSS3 and Javascript\
 ⚡️ Database- Firebase\
 ⚡️ Available only for Desktop display